O1ahmad/container-file-prysm/README.md

 #### Operations

-:flashlight: To assist with managing a `prysm` client and interfacing with the *Ethereum 2.0* network, the following utility functions have been included within the image.
+:flashlight: To assist with managing a `prysm` client and interfacing with the *Ethereum 2.0* network, the following utility functions have been included within the image. *Note:* all tool command-line flags can alternatively be expressed as container runtime environment variables, as described below.

 ##### Setup deposit accounts and tooling